priyamwadasonnet/Exam-App/README.md

   **Exam App**
 _____________________________________________________________________________________________________________________________________________________________
 This is an app that allows users to study deca exams on the go.
-The file provides source code and shows how to make a simple exam application for Android users.
+This project provides and shows how to make a simple exam application for Android users.

 **Features 🔥**